olliegardner/seminar-roulette/timelog.md

 - _0.5 hour_ Emailed SoCS support to request access to a Linux VM on the OpenStack cluster.
 - _0.5 hour_ Wrote up status report for week 2 in preparation for 2nd meeting with Jeremy.

+### 8 Oct 2020

+- _0.5 hour_ Wrote up user stories and added them to the wiki.
+- _1.5 hour_ Created some basic wireframes for the project - still need to be refined further.